Kodi

 You can customize your turn on and off actions through automations.
 Simply use the relevant Kodi device triggers and your automation will be called to perform the turn_on or turn_off sequence; see the Kodi turn on/off samples section for scripts that can be used.

-These automations can be configured through the UI (see Device Triggers for automations).
+These automations can be configured through the UI (see device triggers for automations).
 If you prefer YAML, you’ll need to get the device ID from the UI automation editor.
 Automations would be of the form:

 automation: